 Even though the symptoms can overlap, beef allergies are fundamentally different from intolerances.
 With an allergy, your body is straight-up rejecting some of the compounds specific to beef.
-Now, beef allergies aren’t always that narrow.
-A lot of proteins can be found in every red meat, and it’s common for someone with a beef allergy to be allergic to other red meats.
+Now, beef allergies aren't always that narrow.
+Many proteins can be found in every red meat, and it's common for someone with a beef allergy to be allergic to other red meats.
 The point is that a beef allergy is causing you distress in a different way.

 In a little bit, we're going to discuss ways to combat meat pains.
 If your problem is a beef allergy, most of those remedies won't help.
 You either need a lot of antihistamines or no beef in your diet.
 Simple remedies don't apply.